 No previous experience necessary!
-We invite participants to view the exhibit before the workshop, and to pay special attention to those images and ideas that are most relatable you.
-On the day of the workshop, please bring a photo and/or object that has special meaning for you.
-This item will be used during a writing exercise.
+We invite participants to view the exhibit before the workshop, and to pay special attention to those images and ideas that are most relatable to you.

 Above: Old Sheldon, by Ment Nelson; featured in the exhibition, Crossroads: Change in Rural America.
 Based in Varnville, SC, Nelson celebrates his family, culture, and home community through his artwork.
 He is a Young Voice of the Art of Community-Rural SC initiative, and coordinator of the Creative Connectors, for the Create Rural SC project.
 On being an artist he says, "You never know who might be intrigued by your story."